UzerBagban/Blinkit-Sales-Analysis-Project/README.md

 🧰 Tools & Technologies

+- Python (Pandas, Matplotlib, Seaborn) – Data cleaning and visualization
-- "SQL Server / MySQL / PostgreSQL" (Queries are written in ANSI SQL and easily portable)
+- "SQL Server / MySQL / PostgreSQL" (Queries are written in ANSI SQL and easily portable) – Data querying and analysis
 - Power BI – Dashboard creation & data visualization
 - Dataset Download: [BlinkIT Grocery Data](https://www.kaggle.com/datasets/mukeshgadri/blinkit-dataset?select=Tableau+BlinkIT+Grocery+Project+U16955293080+%284%29.xlsx)

+📈 How to Use

+- Download the dataset from Kaggle and place it in the project directory.
+- Run the Jupyter notebook BlinkIT_Analysis.ipynb to clean and explore the data.
+- Execute the SQL queries in your preferred database environment.
+- Open the Power BI file to interact with the dashboard.